andy8radshaw/sei-group-project-3/README.md

 ### handleViewChange - screenshot:
 ![](frontend/src/styles/assets/readme-images/hikr-viewchange.png)

 As for the Map view - I decided to use React-Mapbox-GL.
 I am very happy with the final result of this.
-It works well on both desktop and Mobile however, I had one bug that I was unable to fix and is on my list of imporvements for V2 of the app.
+It works well on both desktop and Mobile however, I had one bug that I was unable to fix and is on my list of improvements for V2 of the app.
 When the user would click on a pin to expand to the larger info pin it would not always be at the front of the page and would often be overlapped by the smaller pins around it due to the order that the page renders the array of Hikes.
 To solve this I would add a function that when a user clicked on the smaller pin, it would remove the clicked hike from the array and pop it back on to the end therefore bringing it to the front of the list.

 ### Map view - screenshot: